At the centre of this very special ‘inversed garden’ project, stand two bonsai mountain pine trees.

 The next step was to create a central lawn and make it fit with the access road.
 As a result, the grounds now has a sort of a roundabout, where cars can gracefully approach the house and turn around without problems.

 In order to create a romantic evening atmosphere, we have placed lighting features around the plot that light up the central circular lawn and the plants themselves.
 The lighting is designed to emphasize both architectural and vegetative elements of the garden.
 As a result, the small garden changes completely when viewed from different angles, in different lighting and during different parts of the day.
-In spite of its small size and modern feel, the plot pays clear homage to both the English and French 18th century landscape garden styles.
-One main difference is that instead of using boulders the road is paved, and expensive cars have replaced the carriages.

 This is hardly surprising.
 A lot of time has past since Watteau painted scenes of idyllic garden charm, in the genre of fêtes galantes; and each epoch needs its own gardens – which pay tribute to those that came before.